Teal-Insights/ccdr-extraction-workflow/transform/1_db_schema_design.md

 * **Documents as Directed Acyclic Graphs (DAGs):** Documents are not simple trees.
 Elements like footnotes, citations, and cross-references create a graph structure that may include one-to-many or even many-to-many relationships between children and parents.
 Our model embraces this complexity while maintaining an acyclic hierarchy.
 * **Content Nodes as Logical Units:** A `CONTENT_NODE` represents a complete logical unit (e.g., a full paragraph, a table), irrespective of how it is physically laid out across page breaks.
 * **Explicit Relationship Modeling:** Instead of overloading nodes with numerous foreign keys, a dedicated `RELATION` table defines the semantic connections (the "edges") between nodes, making the model extensible and clear.
-* **Leveraging DoCo for Semantic Types:** We use the Document Components Ontology (DoCo) as inspiration for a rich set of enum types, enabling powerful filtering and ranking logic and providing a model for thinking about headers and footers as containers.
+* **Leveraging Document Ontologies for Semantic Types:** We review [existing document ontologies](https://sparontologies.github.io/doco/current/doco.html) for inspiration in constructing our own rich set of enum types.
+We select disjoint, content-based types rather than nested section and container types, except where the container implies its content is not part of the primary content or does not follow linear reading order.
+This enables powerful filtering and ranking logic without complex nesting.
-* **Page Numbers as Positional Information:** Page numbers are important to determine the position of a node in the document to enable precise "go to source" highlighting, but they are not content nodes or part of the logical hierarchy.
 * **Sequencing by Logical Reading Order:** We use the `sequence_in_document` field to order nodes by their logical reading order, which is different from the physical layout of the document.
 * **Performance:** Proper database indexing on the foreign key fields (`source_node_id`, `target_node_id`) is essential and will ensure relational lookups are highly efficient.